-Candidates under this programme must be post-graduates wishing to pursue their research in the Polish universities.
-Fellowships are of short-term type lasting from 1 to 6 months.
+Except from general offer there are also fellowship programmes in archeology and engineering that are co-sponsored by the selected Polish Universities.
+Fellowships are of short-term type lasting from 1 to 8 months.
 The fellow must carry out research in a hosting institution subordinated to the Ministry of Science and Higher Education, under the auspices of an academic supervisor.
 Confirmation of acceptance from the academic supervisor is imperative.

-A monthly research grant 1600 PLN /net/ which is approximately the equivalent of a salary paid to a local junior research fellow.
+A monthly research grant €450 /net/ which is approximately the equivalent of a salary paid to a local junior research fellow.
 Thus, all living expenses in Poland are supposed to be covered by the fellow himself.